What is funeral insurance?

 For those people who specifically want to cover their funeral costs, there are only rare circumstances where funeral insurance makes sense.

 Typically if you are anticipating passing in the short term and already have funeral insurance, you may be better in keeping it.
 In the majority of other circumstances, there are much better options in the market to protect your family when you pass away, among them prepaying for your funeral, investing in a funeral bond, or saving incrementally in a term deposit.

-To check out what the best option is for you, feel free to use our calculator tool here.
-If you have any further questions or to get a quote for a cremation visit the Bare Cremation website or call 1800 071 176.
+If you have any further questions or to get a quote for a cremation visit the Bare Cremation website or call 1800 202 901.